Medical Technology at Barry University

 Accreditation and Licensure

-Barry University is accredited by the Southern Association of Colleges and Schools (SACS).
+Barry University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Barry University’s BS in Clinical Biology/Medical Technology Specialization Program is licensed and approved as an official training program by the Florida Department of Health.